-FreescaleTM and the Freescale logo are trademarks of Freescale Semiconductor, Inc. ARM and the ARM Powered Logo are registered trademarks of ARM Limited.
+Freescale are trademarks or registered trademarks of Freescale Semiconductor, Inc. in the U.S. and other countries.
+ARM is the registered trademark of ARM Limited.
 ARM926EJ-S is a trademark of ARM Limited.
-IEEE 802.3, 802.1, and 1149.1 are registered trademarks of the Institute of Electrical and Electronics Engineers, Inc. (IEEE).
-This product is not endorsed or approved by the IEEE.
 All other product or service names are the property of their respective owners.

-© Freescale Semiconductor, Inc. 2008.
-Printed in the United States of America.
+© Freescale Semiconductor, Inc., 2011.
 All rights reserved.